 Shared Symptoms of Lyme Disease and TMJ

 Advanced stages of Lyme disease usually presents as arthritis inflammation appearing in large joints.
-Symptoms commonly appear in the knee joints, but many patients experience jaw pain as well.
-When this tricky disease causes jaw pain, it shares many symptoms with TMJ, making it difficult to recognize.
-Both conditions not only cause jaw pain, but also neck and shoulder stiffness, migraines, tingling of the hands and feet, and limited jaw mobility.
+Symptoms commonly appear in the knee joints, but many patients experience Lyme disease jaw pain as well.
+Lyme disease and jaw pain go hand in hand.
+It shares many symptoms with TMJ, making it difficult to recognize.
+TMJ and Lyme disease both not only cause jaw pain, but also neck and shoulder stiffness, migraines, tingling of the hands and feet, and limited jaw mobility.

 Although TMJ treatment can help alleviate some symptoms caused by Lyme disease, it will not reduce them entirely without antibiotics.
 At the same time, experiencing little to no change in symptoms after TMJ treatment does not necessarily mean that you have Lyme disease.
 You can open communication with your TMJ dentist about the possibility of other existing conditions.